Skip to main content

 Unilateral termination with no compensation.
 A contract that lets the client terminate anytime without any payment for work done is unfair.
 Push back.

 Non-compete clauses that are too broad.
 Some non-competes would prevent you from working in your entire field.
 These are often unenforceable but can still create legal complications.
+Learn more in our non-compete guide.

 The Professional Advantage of a Good Contract